Stakeholder Mapping 101: How to Make a Stakeholder Map

 What Is Stakeholder Mapping?

 Stakeholder mapping is a visual process.
-It charts each of the stakeholders for your project, product or anything with stakeholders to show who can influence the work you’ll be doing.
+It charts each stakeholder for your project, product or anything with stakeholders to show who can influence the work you’ll be doing.
 Stakeholders can be your client, project owner or even end-users.
 They are anyone who has a vested interest in the project.
 Using a stakeholder map allows a project manager to understand how each stakeholder is involved with the project and, therefore, how to respond to them.
-For example, some stakeholders are going to need to be updated on the progress of the project regularly.
+For example, some stakeholders will need to be updated on the progress of the project regularly.
 These stakeholders are more likely clients, owners or top executives at the organization you’re working for.

 Get your free